Dwayne Gretzky Brings New Life to “You Can Call Me Al” with a Joyful Live Cover

 Entering a Strange New World

-The song’s third act is dreamlike: “A man walks down the street, it’s a strange world, maybe it’s the third world, maybe it’s his first time around.”
+The song’s third act is dreamlike: “A man walks down the street, it’s a strange world, maybe it’s the third world, perhaps it’s his first time around.”
 The man becomes a foreigner, lost in a place where he doesn’t speak the language or know the rules.
-All around him sounds blend together, from cattle in the marketplace to the shuffle of orphans.
+All around him sounds blend, from cattle in the marketplace to the shuffle of orphans.

 He looks for hope in the wild swirl of life.
 The line, “He sees angels in the architecture spinning infinity.
 Says ‘Amen, Hallelujah,’” is pure joy and surrender.